gnbonney/node-wikiquote-api/README.md

 ### About
 NodeJs implementation of wikiquote api
  - Fetches a random quote
- - Fetcher a random quote of any specific person
+ - Fetches a random quote of any specific person
 <br>